|Company||Ministry Of Forests|

-Working collaboratively with regional and district operations, BC Timber Sales (BCTS) plans, develops, and auctions a substantial portion of the province's annual available timber volume.
+BC Timber Sales (BCTS) is a unique program of the Ministry of Forests.
+Working collaboratively with regional and district operations, BCTS plans, develops, and auctions a substantial portion of the province's annual available timber volume.
 BCTS operates as a for-profit entity within a government organization.
 Its goal is to provide credible representative price and cost benchmark data for the Market Pricing System through auctions of timber harvested from British Columbia's public land.
 BCTS operations are guided by three overarching principles: forest sector safety, reconciliation with Indigenous Peoples and sustainable forest management.

 The Forest Technologist acts with specialized knowledge and training regarding the practice of professional forestry when performing a wide variety of functions including: planning, engineering, timber sales and silviculture activities.

 - Graduation with a diploma or a degree in resource or forestry management.